 I do live demonstrations in front of thousands of people and my laptop has to FLY.

 I have another machine which is a Lenovo X260 running Windows 10 64-bit with 16GB of RAM and 512GB SSD disk, and its totally fantastic to represent my “mere mortal machine”.
-This is the machine I carry around the house, or on a day trip somewhere, where I am not presenting demos (but maybe demoing PowerPoints only).
+This is the machine I carry around the house, or on a one or two day trip somewhere, where I am not presenting demos (but maybe demoing PowerPoints only).
 It has "near all day" battery life, but is pretty fast, and I can do 98% of what I would need to on my super fast "big boy" laptop.

 I can hear you now: “But what about Dell?
 You reference Dell like 80 times in this article.
 Didn’t you basically tell me to buy a Dell?”